 We are Always Becoming

-In 2018, University of Lynchburg will become the University of Lynchburg.
+In 2018, Lynchburg College became the University of Lynchburg.
 But we’re doing much more than changing our name.
 We’re making enhancements in the classroom, athletics, and student life programs.
 Meanwhile, we’re growing our campus to serve future generations of Lynchburg students.
 We strive to be a national leader in student engagement, leadership, and athletics.
 This isn’t about a destination.
 It’s a journey.

 We begin our 115th academic year with exciting developments around campus.